-Other non-current liabilities relate to a significant extent (2,736 KEUR) to deferred income related to the Warsaw UNIT project.
+Other non-current liabilities relate to a significant extent (4,103 KEUR) to deferred income related to Warsaw UNIT project.

-The prior year balance was mainly related to a significant extent (7,353 KEUR) to deferred income related to the Warsaw HUB project and Warsaw UNIT project.
+The prior year balance was mainly related to a significant extent (2,736 KEUR) to deferred income related to Warsaw UNIT project.